 - Salt & pepper to taste

-- Cut ripened avocados in half and remove pit.
+- Cut ripened avocados in half and remove the pit.

 - Add the diced onion, tomatoes, cilantro, garlic, and diced jalapenos and toss together with the avocados, blending well.
 You can omit the peppers or just add a little if you like your guacamole mild add the lime juice, Tabasco sauce, salt, and pepper to taste.

 - Chill until serving.
 If not serving right away place saran wrap directly against the guacamole so that it does not oxidize and turn brown.
 Serve with tortilla chips.

 Have fun making The Grinch snacks and enjoy watching The Grinch at the movies!
 And now that you know the celery benefits, you can make The Grinch appetizers or snacks, sans The Grinch, any time of the year, not just Christmas.
 But since I’m a huge Dr. Seuss fan and love How the Grinch Stole Christmas, I’ll make this a lot this holiday season.

 Pin this fun Grinch Celery snack for later…

 Donna is a Professional Blogger, Brand Ambassador, Social Media Consultant, Freelancer, wife, and proud mom.
 Blog by Donna encompasses all that… she writes about family life and being a woman while weaving in articles about the brands and products she and her family love.